lewisdiamond/stromjs/README.md

 ## replace(searchValue, replaceValue)
-Return a `ReadWrite` stream that replaces occurrences of the given string or regular expression  in the streamed chunks with the specified replacement string
+Returns a `ReadWrite` stream that replaces occurrences of the given string or regular expression  in the streamed chunks with the specified replacement string

 | Param | Type | Description |